 Visitations:

-Each summer starting June to the last week of September, the Morton Morton House will be open to the public for tours on Sunday afternoons from 1 p.m. to 4 p.m. excluding Labor Day weekend.
+Each summer starting June to the last week of September, the Morton Morton House will be open to the public for tours on Sunday afternoons from 1 p.m. to 4 p.m. excluding holiday weekends.
 Admission is free; donations are very much appreciated and will be used to continue the restoration of the Morton Morton House.

 Additional tours can be arranged by calling the Norwood Borough Office at 610-586-5800.